oracle-livelabs/apex/oci-rag-agent/2-configure-kb-genai/2-configure-kb-genai.md

 ## Task 2: Create Generative AI Agents in OCI

-To Create Generative AI Agents in OCI Console:
+Follow the below steps to create Generate AI Agents in OCI Console:

 1. In the Console's navigation bar, choose a region that supports Generative AI Agents, such as US Midwest (Chicago) or UK South (London).
 For a full list of supported regions, refer to [Regions with Generative AI Agents](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm#regions).